akoutsop1909/MSc_Thesis/README.md

 The original GitHub repositories can be found [here](https://github.com/dg-enlens/banet-depth-prediction) (BANet), [here](https://github.com/tjqansthd/LapDepth-release) (LapDepth), and [here](https://github.com/ashutosh1807/PixelFormer) (PixelFormer).

-In summary, the MSc thesis compared BANet, LapDepth, and PixelFormer: three state-of-the-art deep learning models that estimate depth from a single image.
+In summary, the MSc thesis compared the above three state-of-the-art deep learning models that estimate depth from a single image.
 The models were trained from scratch on DIODE/Outdoor with adjustments to the code to load the dataset.
 Different hyperparameters were tested  to find the combination that yields the best statistics for each model.
 The SILog loss and RMSE criteria ensured an objective evaluation.
 In addition, two more datasets (KITTI Selection and IHU) provided a subjective evaluation.

 The PDF file of the MSc thesis ```Monocular depth estimation using deep neural models.pdf``` is also available.
 ## Datasets